-On September 25, 2015, the Company completed an arrangement agreement with its wholly-owned subsidiary, Barsele Minerals Corp. ("Barsele"), pursuant to which, among other things, the Company transferred to Barsele: (i) the Company's 45% interest in the Barsele Gold Project located in Sweden (the "Barsele Project") Investment in associate \$1; (ii) \$500,000 in cash; and (iii) all of the Company's right, title and interest in and to, and all of its benefits and obligations under, the joint venture agreement (the "JV Agreement") dated June 11, 2015 among the Company, Agnico Eagle Sweden AB and certain other parties, in exchange for common shares of Barsele (the "Barsele Shares") and subsequently distribute (the "Spinout") all of the issued and outstanding Barsele Shares to the shareholders of the Company (the "Orex Shareholders").
-The Company will retain all of the other assets currently held by the Company.
+On September 25, 2015, the Company completed an arrangement agreement with its wholly-owned subsidiary, Barsele, pursuant to which, among other things, the Company transferred to Barsele: (i) the Company's 45% interest in the Barsele Project; (ii) \$500,000 in cash; and (iii) all of the Company's right, title and interest in and to, and all of its benefits and obligations under, the joint venture agreement dated June 11, 2015 among the Company, Agnico Eagle Sweden AB and certain other parties, in exchange for common shares of Barsele to the shareholders of the Company.

 The Spinout was effected by way of a court-approved plan of arrangement (the "Arrangement") between the Company and Barsele.
-The Arrangement was subject to applicable regulatory approvals, including the approval of the TSX-V, and the satisfaction of certain closing conditions customary for a transaction of this nature.
-Pursuant to the Arrangement, the Company's Shareholders received one new common share of the Company (a "New Orex Share") and one Barsele Share in exchange for each common share of the Company (an "Orex Share") held by such Orex Shareholders immediately before completion of the Arrangement.
-Under the Arrangement, each outstanding option of the Company to purchase an Orex Share was exchanged for one new option of the Company to purchase a New Orex Share and one option of Barsele to purchase a Barsele Share, with the respective exercise prices of the newly issued options adjusted to reflect the values of Orex and Barsele, respectively, immediately after completion of the Arrangement.
-Also, under the Arrangement, each outstanding warrant of the Company (an "Orex Warrant") to purchase an Orex Share was exchanged for one new warrant of the Company to purchase a New Orex Share and one warrant of Barsele to purchase a Barsele Share, with the exercise prices of the newly issued warrants being equal to the exercise prices of the Orex Warrants for which such warrants were exchanged.
+Pursuant to the Arrangement, the Company's shareholders received one new common share of the Company and one Barsele share in exchange for each common share of the Company.
+Under the Arrangement, each outstanding option of the Company was exchanged for one new option of the Company and one option of Barsele to purchase a Barsele share.
+Also, under the Arrangement, each outstanding warrant of the Company was exchanged for one new warrant of the Company and one warrant of Barsele to purchase a Barsele share.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS NINE MONTHS ENDED JANUARY 31, 2016
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS YEAR ENDED APRIL 30, 2016 (Expressed in Canadian Dollars)